echavez087/fractions-calculator-csharp/README.md

 - Solution must be able to run in any version of visual studio 2019.

-- If you don't have visual studio installed I advise to download Visual Studio comunity edition from this link: https://visualstudio.microsoft.com/vs/community/
+- If you don't have visual studio installed I advise to download Visual Studio community edition from this link: https://visualstudio.microsoft.com/vs/community/

 Supported operations:

-Sum (+), Substraction(-), Multiplication( * ), and Division (/)
+Addition (+), Substraction(-), Multiplication( * ), and Division (/)

 Only Expressions of Two  operands are supported: